algolia/instantsearch/CONTRIBUTING.md

 The project is based on the classic GitHub flow:

-- `develop` for the current version being worked on – Pull requests for bugs and feature related to the current major version should be created against this branch
+- `master` for the current version being worked on – Pull requests for bugs and feature related to the current major version should be created against this branch
-- `master` for the latest stable version – we usually don't make pull requests on this branch
 - `vX` for each major version (`X` being a number) – Pull requests for critical bug fixes should be created against this branch

-Most of the time, your pull requests should target the `develop` branch, except if you're fixing a critical bug on an older version.
+Most of the time, your pull requests should target the `master` branch.

 _Note that no new features will be developed or backported for the `vX` branches._